EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host-reputationd.md

     - **Case 5:** If there's no `score` that is `valid`.
   - Otherwise if there's a `valid` `score`, `reputation` is set to `(score / 100) * 255`.

+### Reward distribution

+- In your stats `score` and `reputation` values aren't always correlated until your heartbeat is received.
+If they are different, it means your heartbeat for this moment is pending.
+Your reputation will be updated once heartbeat is received.
+- If you are eligible for rewards (had a reputation over **200**) when you receive a heartbeat, you will be receiving rewards in the next moment.
+- If your reputation value is less than **200** you aren't eligible for rewards and you won't receive any rewards.
+- If you earn a reputation value over **200** in this moment's heartbeat, You'll become eligible for rewards in the next moment and receive rewards in the following moment.

 ## Conclusion

 The Evernode Reputation for Rewards feature is a comprehensive and transparent system designed to identify and reward true contributors in the Evernode host community.
 Through a series of well-defined processes, including opt-in registration, universe assignment, contract execution, score updates, score reporting, and performance checks, Evernode ensures that hosts are fairly evaluated and recognized for their commitment.
 This feature not only promotes a sense of achievement and motivation among hosts but also fosters a collaborative and trustworthy community.